hauntedness/autowire/readme.md

 go run github.com/hauntedness/autowire/cmd/autowire@latest
 ```

-Now you should see the code is refacted.
+Now you should see the code is refactored.

 ```go
 //go:build wireinject